mobretreat/mobretreat-oldcontent/Day of mob retreat.md

 ### Round 3: Free Style Navigating
 #### Objectives
+- As a group feel FLOW and have FUN
 - As a NAVIGATOR practice listening to the MOB, asking open questions, making decisions, giving instructions to the DRIVER
 - As a DRIVER practice listening, following NAVIGATOR instructions, asking for help
 - As a MOB practice unmoderated discussion